 How to select and store Makhana for Baby Food

-- Phool makhana is easily available in markets or online.
+- Phool makhana is readily available in markets or online.
 Check expiry date before buying.
-Buy organic or reliable brands for the baby if available.
+Buy organic or reliable brands for the baby if possible.

 - Store it in an airtight container in a cool and dry place and use.